 During the Civil War, Reuben, severely bow-legged, was the camp slave or body servant of Morgan County native, lawyer and later congressman of Tennessee Col. Josiah Patterson (1836-1904).
 Col. Patterson’s son, former Tennessee Governor Malcolm H. Patterson noted in a 1928 tribute to Reuben, written after his death, that “Rube was born a slave of my grandfather [Malcolm Patterson].
 He and my father played together when they were children, only about six months separating their ages.”

-According to the 1900 census, Reuben’s mother Julia Patterson had at least three children, all the still living at the time, but we don’t know the names of any but Reuben.
+According to the 1900 census, Reuben’s mother Julia Patterson had at least three children, all of them still living at the time, but we don’t know the names of any but Reuben.
 According to the 1850 Morgan County census schedule Malcolm Patterson had 3 enslaved persons—two 45-year-old males and an 11-year-old female.
-These slave censuses did not normally record the names of enslaved people, only their sex, race (Black, Creole, Mulatto, etc.) and age but no one of Reuben’s mother’s age (about 44 in 1850) seems to be enumerated.
+These slave censuses did not normally record the names of enslaved people, only their sex, race (Black, Mulatto, etc.) and age but no one of Reuben’s mother’s age (about 44 in 1850) seems to be enumerated.
 Perhaps Julia was accidentally skipped (a common occurrence); perhaps her husband was enslaved on another farm or plantation and Julia was there visiting him and enumerated there; or perhaps she had been hired out by Patterson to work for someone else, as skilled slaves often were.
 We simply don’t know.
 At present only two records survive for Julia Patterson: her 1900 census enumeration and 1906 Florence Times obituary.
 After Malcolm's death in 1859 his slaves may have been willed to his son Andrew Patterson, who owned 3 slaves in 1850 though no 1860 slave enumeration has been found for Andrew yet.

 In his 1928 will Reuben named Elsie Thompson, of Hillsboro, AL, PH Patterson of Hughes, Arkansas, Janie Bates and Maggie Freeman (his wife Abbie’s niece) as his only heirs but that Bates and Freeman were his sole beneficiaries.
 Nothing further is known of these relatives.